• Best 30lb Reels for Saltwater Fishing

 What “20lb Class” Actually Means

-A 20lb class reel is designed to fish 20lb monofilament or its braid equivalent — typically 30–40lb braided line, which has the same diameter as 20lb mono.
-The reel should have at least 10–15 pounds of max drag, hold 200+ yards of line, and have gears strong enough to handle sustained fights with fish in the 10–30 pound range.
+A 20lb class reel is built to fish 20lb monofilament or the braid equivalent, which is usually 30–40lb braided line at the same diameter as 20lb mono.
+The reel should have at least 10–15 pounds of max drag, hold 200+ yards of line, and have a gear train strong enough to handle sustained fights with fish in the 10–30 pound range.

-In SoCal, a 20lb setup covers: calico and sand bass, bonito, barracuda, smaller yellowtail (10–20lb class), white seabass, sheephead, lingcod, and light-line situations where bigger fish might show up but you’re willing to play them longer.
-It’s also the ideal class for casting surface irons and swimbaits.
+In SoCal, a 20lb setup covers a lot of ground: calico and sand bass, bonito, barracuda, smaller yellowtail in the 10–20lb range, white seabass, sheephead, lingcod, and the light-line scenarios where bigger fish might show up but you’re willing to play them longer.
+It’s also the right class for casting surface irons and swimbaits.

 Best Spinning Reels — 20lb Class

-Spinning reels shine in the 20lb class for casting — throwing iron, swimbaits, and live bait to breaking fish or into the kelp.
-If casting distance matters, go spinning.
+Spinning reels earn their keep in the 20lb class for casting.
+Throwing iron, swimbaits, and live bait at breaking fish or up against the kelp is where open-face reels win on distance.
+If casting matters, go spinning.

 Best Overall: Shimano Saragosa SW 5000